Browning School: History

 The school was founded in 1888 by John A. Browning to instruct the Rockefeller brothers, including Percy and John D. Rockefeller.
-Arthur Jones succeeded Browning as headmaster, in 1920, moved the school from West 55th Street to its present location on East 62nd Street, and expanded extracurricular activities.
+Arthur Jones succeeded Browning as headmaster in 1920, moved the school from West 55th Street to its present location on East 62nd Street, and expanded extracurricular activities.
 Jones retired in 1948; Lyman B. Tobin, a Browning teacher for more than 30 years, became the school's third headmaster.

 In 1952, upon Tobin's retirement, the school named teacher Charles W. Cook (class of 1938), as its fourth headmaster.
 Under his 36-year leadership, the Browning School expanded rapidly.
 After a lengthy fundraising drive, the school bought the adjoining carriage house and rebuilt it, and the new building opened in 1960.
 The school's expansion continued in 1967, with the building of a larger gymnasium on the roof and, in the late 1970s, with the acquisition of an interest in the building next door.

 In 1988, Stephen M. Clement, III became Browning's fifth headmaster and served a tenure of 28 years.
 John M. Botti was appointed head of school in 2016.
+And currently still is.

 Serving over 400 students, the school has more than doubled its size over 50 years.
 A new library, four new science laboratories, two new art studios, and additional classrooms were built in 2013.
 In 2022, the school announced renovation plans to expand its upper school, renovating a former parking garage to house its new high school grades at 337 East 64th Street, a few blocks northeast from the main campus building.
+This renovation finished in the 2025-26 school year, a massive change for middle, lower, and upper school, but also for the school's history up-front.

 In 2021 Browning began publishing Buzzwords, a new digital magazine, designed to tell the school's story in a fresh and compelling way.
 Browning is a part of the Interschool.
 Per tradition, the school year commences and closes with an assembly in Christ Church United Methodist.